 - London Common Law and Commercial Bar Association

 - Society of Construction Law (UK & Gulf)

 - Technology & Construction Bar Association

-- Legal 500 2022 London Bar: recommended 2021 silk for Construction, Energy and International Arbitration
+- Legal 500 2023 London Bar: recommended for Construction, Energy and International Arbitration

-- Chambers UK 2022: recommended new silk for Construction and International Arbitration: Construction/Engineering and Professional Negligence: Technology & Construction
+- Chambers UK 2023: recommended for Construction, International Arbitration: Construction/Engineering and Professional Negligence: Technology & Construction

 - Who’s Who Legal 2022: national leader and future leader for Construction

 “He’s just always composed, really, really smart and very measured.
 He delivers beautiful advocacy which is a pleasure to listen to.” … “Crispin is an excellent and approachable leader.” … “Crispin raises the game because he will think of every possible argument, which makes him a challenging opponent.” … “His written work is extremely good and he has shown himself to be a very adept advocate.”

 “He is extremely intelligent, quick and efficient, and his advocacy style is calm, measured but forceful when necessary.” … “Crispin is excellent” … “Crispin is an extremely bright barrister who solicitors would highly recommend in international arbitration.
 He is able to process and distill large volumes of information which he is able to assess quickly to get to the nub of the matter.
 He retains information at his fingertips and when asked for his views he is very quick to provide sound, reasoned and practical advice.”